-In this program, participants are expected to achieve these six (6) outputs through three (3) phases;
+In this program, participants are expected to achieve these five

-- (1) Participants will make a job report of their organizations by the end of preliminary phase. - (2) Participants will be able to analyze and assess similarities and/or
+- (5) outputs through Three (3)) phases; - (1) Participants will make a job/country report of their organizations by the end of preliminary phase. - (2) Participants will be able to analyze and assess similarities and/or differences between electric power industry in Japan and in their country. - (3) Participants will be able to analyze knowledge and information on effective

-- differences between electric power industry in Japan and in their country. - (3) Participants will be able to analyze knowledge and information on effective techniques of operation, maintenance and troubleshooting, advanced technologies for environmental conservation for thermal power plants. - (4) Participants will make an action plan on how to share and utilize the skills and knowledge gained from the training program in Japan. - (5) The action plans made by the participants will be shared in their organizations, after returning to the respective home country. - (6) The action plans will be discussed and promoted in their organizations.
+- techniques of operation, maintenance and troubleshooting by thermal power plants according to the prepared issue analysis. - (4) Participants will make an action plan on dissemination activities of skills and knowledge gained from the training program in Japan. - (5) The action plans made by the participants will be shared in their organizations, after returning to the respective home country.
+The action plans will be discussed and promoted in their organizations.